Course description, from the catalogue:

 COM1100 and COM1101 are carefully designed to give you a lot of supporting software and help that warns you of errors and avoids crashes, etc. Of course in the "real world" you won't normally have such specially designed and supportive systems.
 COM1201 will accomplish some of the transition to the "real world".
 But you will have the support of an "industrial strength" software development system, Microsoft's Visual C++ IDE (Integrated Development Environment).
 It is a "visual" development environment with windows, mouse, cut and paste, drag and drop, etc. VC++ is used by many individuals and firms to develop commercial applications for Windows systems.
 It has a debugger, and by always running in the debugger you can normally avoid crashes and you can examine the state of your system to see what went wrong.
 In addition, you can examine the contents of your data structures using the debugger without every having to write special print functions to see what the values are.
 Software should be designed correctly from the outset, but code invariably has problems, or is developed incrementally, so a development system such as VC++ allows you to loop through the sequence edit, compile, run, debug, and edit again, quickly and efficiently.

 You will learn to develop code from scratch by typing in code of your own or from the book or pasting in code from other sources or a combination of these.
 You'll learn to develop your own header and source files and get them compiled and linked.
 We will not pay a lot of attention to abstract data types, templates and will not even use the Microsoft Foundation Classes (MFC), because all that machinery can get in the way of our understanding the "heart" of an algorithm, the simple and elegant ideas that makes it work.
-This is very much in the spirit of Sedgewick's text that focuses on the ideas behind algorithms and their implementation, rather than details of C++.

 Another important aspect of self-reliance is learning from the textbook, rather than waiting to hear my lectures.
-You can get much, much more out of each lecture and out of the entire course, by reading the material before I cover it in class (and then reading it again a few times).
-Again, in the real world you won't have lectures and you'll need to do lots of learning on your own, so start now!
+You can get much, much more out of each lecture and out of the entire course, by reading the material before I cover it in class (and then reading it again, a few times).
+Again, in the real world you won't have lectures and you'll need to do more learning on your own, so start now!
 Also, if you do your reading before class, you may have specific questions about what you've read and if they don't get clarified in class, just ask some questions during class.
 Also, read actively, not passively -- have scratch paper and sketch pictures and write out bits of code as you read.
 What you have to do on tests is write, so write while you're learning.
 The only way to prepare yourself to write is to write -- simple enough!
 There's a lot of reading to do, so do not put off your reading -- you cannot successfully cram material of this complexity and detail -- if you try to cram, I'm sure you'll do poorly, so start right away and keep up.